dorianekaffo/Teaching-HEIGVD-AMT-2019-Project-Two/README.md

   * In particular a detailed report about your **experiment** to answer the performance tests.
 We want a clear description of the experiment.
 We want numbers, graphs and explanations of what they mean.
   * A list of **known bugs and limitations**.

-## Proposed timeline

-You don't have to follow this sequence if you prefer to do some of the tasks before.
-However, if you don't know how to start, this is probably a **decomposition** that will help you.

 ** **